 Course literature lists for freestanding courses are available on the course pages.
 Go to Search courses.

 Your access card is created once you have registered at your course or programme.
-You can get your card at the security/reception in the main building at Drottning Kristinas väg 37.
+From the first day of the study start, you can get your card at the security/reception in the main building at Drottning Kristinas väg 37.

 Campus tour at SEDU

 (In Swedish with English subtitles.
-Please note that our routines regarding library accounts have been updated since the production of the video.)
+Please note that our routines regarding library accounts have been updated since the video was published.)

 Here at the student web is where you find most of the information that you need during your time as a student at SEDU.
 To give you a head start, here are some of the things you might want to know about as a new student.